 - 2-3 tablespoons fresh chives (if you don’t have them, it’s fine to omit)

 - 1¼ cups canned coconut milk (I use regular; could use light)

 - 2 tablespoons olive oil

-- 1/2 an onion, minced
+- ½ a medium yellow onion, minced

 - 1 clove garlic, minced